run-ai/docs/docs/Researcher/best-practices/bare-metal-to-docker-images.md

 ### Training Workloads

-For training workloads, you can use a well-known image (e.g. the nvidia-tensorflow image from the link above) but more often than not, you want to create your own docker image.
-The best practice is to use the well-known image (e.g. nvidia-tensorflow from above) as a __base image__ and add your own customizations __on top__ of it.
+For training workloads, you can use a well-known image (e.g. the TensorFlow image from the link above) but more often than not, you want to create your own docker image.
+The best practice is to use the well-known image (e.g. TensorFlow from above) as a __base image__ and add your own customizations __on top__ of it.
 To achieve that, you create a __Dockerfile__.
 A Dockerfile is a declarative way to build a docker image and is built in layers. e.g.:

 <ol><li>Base image is nvidia-tensorflow</li>
 <li>Install popular software</li>